 - Understand your audience for the test.
-The raters are ESL professionals with a general knowledge of most fields at Carnegie Mellon,
+The raters are all highly experienced language professionals with a general knowledge of most fields at Carnegie Mellon,

 but little in-depth knowledge of specific topics from your field.
 Do not pretend that the raters are "students" in a hypothetical class that you might TA.